benjamincrozat/blade/README.md

 # Blade

 Use [Laravel Blade](https://laravel.com/docs/blade) in any PHP project with minimal footprints.
+The adapter class is clean and I don't make use of unecessary Laravel related dependencies.

-**Yes, this repository is just a port of Blade to non-Laravel projects.
-If you don't know about it yet, please refer to the [official documentation](https://laravel.com/docs/blade).**
+**If you don't know about Blade yet, please refer to the [official documentation](https://laravel.com/docs/blade).**

 ## Requirements